-- Hold real conversations with voters.
+- Hold real conversations with voters when you knock doors.
 Volunteers need to echo the voters’ feelings back to them, give them enough space to reflect, remain on their side, and maintain positive body language.

 - Share personal stories.
 The purpose of sharing is to display vulnerability and to help the voter build a safe space in the conversation.
 By doing so, voters are more inclined to remember, share and reflect on their personal experiences.

 - Lack of motivation presents a real problem for deep canvassing.
 The idea is to have real and passionate conversations with voters.
 And to do so, field organizers must have a thorough understanding of the issue.
 They must also be able to motive, train and prepare volunteers to carry out effective conversations in the field.

 - Running a deep canvassing campaign requires much more time as compared to the traditional method.
 The campaign will have to recruit way more volunteers.
 These volunteers must be trained and have to be passionate about the cause.
 But to make a sudden change in campaign habits is hard.
 Campaigns will have to start their work way earlier and put in additional effort to train, recruit and retain volunteers which is challenging.

 When is it strategic to use Deep Canvassing?

 You need to use deep canvassing when you want to break through to voters who have a different perspective or have voted against you.
 Also, to garner support when faced with controversial topics and polarized issues.

 Voter persuasion is the right time to run a deep canvass.
 In this stage, you will have plenty of time to engage with voters and change their perspectives.

 Deep canvassing takes a lot of time but has a lasting impact.

 - This method will not work during GOTV due to time constraints.